 The digital driver circuit can be controlled from a computer or some other digital device.
-We built our driver to
+We built our driver to work over I2C, consistent with an emerging standard for many "maker" products.
+While the physical connectors may be different, our digital circuit is compatible with the following systems.

 - Adafruit STEMMA

 - Sparkfun Qwiic

 - Seeed Grove

-- NCD I2C Mini Modules